chicagoruby/MongoWCDB/README.md

 Visit http://localhost:8001/

 Enter something in the 'New Chirp' box.
-Try it in two or three browser windows at once!
+Try it in two or three browser windows at once and see them all update immediately!

 In a new window, type `mongo` to open the MongoDB shell.
 Type `db.chirps.find()` to see your collection of chirps.
+Try this in the MongoDB shell: